-- This review would examine attendance boundaries within the Allenby Jr. PS, John Ross Robertson Jr. PS and North Preparatory Jr. PS. - This review would explore options to end current redirections of residential development.
+- This review would examine attendance boundaries on the west side of Yonge Street, specifically within the Allenby Jr. PS, John Ross Robertson Jr. PS and North Preparatory Jr. PS. - This review would explore options to end current redirections of residential development.